underscoreio/essential-scala/src/pages/classes/apply.md

 In the discussion we described an `Adder` as an object representing a computation---a bit like having a method that we can pass around as a value.

 This is such a powerful concept that Scala has a fully blown set of language features for creating objects that behave like computations.
-These computational objects are called *functions*, and are the basis of **functional programming**.
+These objects are called *functions*, and are the basis of *functional programming*.

 ### The apply method

-For now we are going to look at just one of Scala's features supporting functional programming---**function application syntax**.
+For now we are going to look at just one of Scala's features supporting functional programming---*function application syntax*.

 In Scala, by convention, an object can be "called" like a function if it has a method called `apply`.
 Naming a method `apply` affords us a special shortened call syntax: `foo.apply(args)` becomes `foo(args)`.